vaibhav12/assignment/README.md

 # assignment
 Create Database name

+Change the databse name in .env file on root with username and password.

-composer update to insall the vendor
+"composer update" to install the vendor

 Run command to migrate the database "php artisan migrate"